-- or the column
+- Block the reference of the column

 Before showing you an example of a calculation using mixed references, we will detail the use of the $ symbol in a reference.
 An absolute reference has two $.
 There is one for the rows and one for the columns.

 We want to stay always on the headers of our table so we will write the formula as follows

-- Then select all the other cells
+- Then select all other cells

 - Finally, paste the formula (Ctrl + V)

-How to know where insert the $?
+Tips to know where to insert the $?